battlecode/battlecode-server-2017/specs.md

 - Cannot attack directly
 - Automatically generates MISSILEs that can be launched.
 A LAUNCHER gains one MISSILE every 6 turns and can store up to 6.
 - Launching a missile in a direction subtracts one from the LAUNCHER's missile count and creates a MISSILE unit in the square in that direction.
+- The `canLaunch()` method is there to help check if a launch is valid.

 #### MISSILE:
 - Special unit spawned only by LAUNCHERs.